ZhengPeng7/BiRefNet/README.md

 > We referred a lot to the [Kazuhito00/BiRefNet-ONNX-Sample](https://github.com/Kazuhito00/BiRefNet-ONNX-Sample), many thanks to @Kazuhito00.

 + Check our [Colab demo for ONNX conversion](https://colab.research.google.com/drive/1z6OruR52LOvDDpnp516F-N4EyPGrp5om) or the [notebook file for local running](https://drive.google.com/file/d/1cgL2qyvOO5q3ySfhytypX46swdQwZLrJ), where you can do the conversion/inference by yourself and find all relevant info.
 + As tested, BiRefNets with SwinL (default backbone) cost `~90%` more time (the inference costs `~165ms` on an A100 GPU) using ONNX files.
 Meanwhile, BiRefNets with SwinT (lightweight) cost `~75%` more time (the inference costs `~93.8ms` on an A100 GPU) using ONNX files.
-Input resolution is `1024x1024` as default.
+Input resolution is `1024x1024` by default.
-+ The results of the original pth files and the converted onnx files are slightly different, which is acceptable.
++ The results of the original pth files and the converted ONNX files are slightly different, which is acceptable.
 + Pay attention to the compatibility among `onnxruntime-gpu, CUDA, and CUDNN` (we use `torch==2.0.1, cuda=11.8` here).

 </details>